AdobeDocs/dynamic-media-developer-resources.pt-BR/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-calltoaction.md

 <!--<a id="section_AD18C770788B49989BEDAA608ECA804C"></a>-->

-O seletor de classe CSS a seguir controla a aparência do cabeçalho no painel chamada para ação:
+O seletor de classe CSS a seguir controla a aparência do cabeçalho no painel call to action:

 ```
 .s7interactivevideoviewer .s7calltoaction .s7header
 ```

-## Propriedades CSS do cabeçalho do painel de chamada para ação {#css-properties-of-the-call-to-action-panel-header}
+## Propriedades CSS do cabeçalho do painel do call to action {#css-properties-of-the-call-to-action-panel-header}

 <table id="table_DAA1770AB3074845B5E1B700CD6FC18A">
  <tbody>